 The most common mistake I see when working with scientists and engineering professionals is information overload.
 Information overload shows up as confusing industry jargon, unfamiliar acronyms, or overly detailed job descriptions while neglecting the impact you delivered.

-So how can you present your technical skills, knowledge, and achievements in a way that leaves a positive impression for your 3 types of readers: ATS, frontline recruiter or HR professional, and hiring decision-maker?
+So how can you present your technical skills, knowledge, and achievements in a way that leaves a positive impression on your 3 readers: ATS, frontline recruiter or HR professional, and hiring decision-maker?

 Highlight distinguishing features that set you apart